Module 5 of 21 · Foundations

 5. HTTP sends the request.
 The browser sendsGET / HTTP/1.1 with Host: www.example.com.
 The server returns the page.

 Four identifiers, four layers, one request.
 DNS gives you the IP.
-ARP gives you the MAC.
+ARP gives you the MAC or IPv6 link-layer neighbour.
 Ports give you the process.
-The hostname comes back around in TLS for certificate selection.
+The hostname often comes back around in TLS for certificate selection, with ECH changing what passive observers can see.

 5.7 Check your understanding